buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.1.0 =
+* Forums - Handled forum discussion and reply right click and paste action issue, adds duplicate copies from the clipboard
+* Activity - Handled activity comment not showing attachment issue when read more is clicked
+* Activity - Handled broken preview issue when adding a new line with the link
+* Activity - Handled preview issues for URL shortener sites
+* Profiles - Handled course tab not working issue for non-English language slug
+* Profiles - Handled profile type and social link profile fields value not showing issue in the profile
+* Core - Icon Pack updated with latest icons
+* Core - Code refactoring by using transients to optimize the check updates logic for the plugin
+* REST API - Handled invalid API response for report content categories with special characters
+* Elementor - Handled view template not taking to the right page issue
+* WPML - Handled a bunch of languages compatibility issues

 = 2.0.9 =
 * Notifications - Handled notification content backslash issue for specific special characters
 * Notifications - Handled notification count issue after marking notifications read